FG-AI4H/health-aiaudit-platform/docs/_host.md

 ```

 ## Challenge Configuration
 The first step when creating a new benchmark is to configure the **challenge_config.yaml** file.
-It contains all the necessary settings for your benchmark from title, start date to all the dataset splits.
+It contains all the necessary settings for your benchmark from the title, start date to all the dataset splits.
 For an extensive overview of all fields and settings please view the EvalAI documentation [here](https://evalai.readthedocs.io/en/latest/configuration.html).

 >[!ATTENTION]
  >We have extended the challenge_config.yaml with additional fields that are not included in the official documentation.
 Please view the section QUESTIONNAIRE for more details.